riccoarntz/seng-disposable-manager/README.md

 ```

 #### Disposing DisposableManager
-This will clean up all the added instances, timeouts and custom added types.
+This will clean up all the added instances, timeouts and custom added items/types.
 ```
   disposableManagerInstance.dispose();
 ```